miguelcarax/environment-air-quality-measurement/README.md

 ### API

 The backend API is implemented in Python 3.8 with Flask, which is a plug-n-play micro-framework for web application development.
 This app exposes an API REST (port 5000 by default) endpoint, `/air_quality` which returns a well-formed JSON with all all the data stored in the Postgres database (will be commented later).
 It also has a `/` endpoint enabled for testing purpose.
-This app is completetly stateless and isolated, so it can be scaled up and down without any restriction.
+This app is completely stateless and isolated, so it can be scaled up and down without any restriction.

 The application has a `config.py` file which contains all the configuration related to the application.
-This configuration should be differente between environments, later we'll discuss how to manage this configuration.
+This configuration should be different between environments, later we'll discuss how to manage this configuration.
 There's also a `models.py` configuration file which contains the data model of the Postgres table queried by the application.

-This application is served alongside a Dockerfile and a `requirements.txt` file for propertly build the application for Cloud Native environments.
+This application is served alongside a Dockerfile and a `requirements.txt` file for properly build the application for Cloud Native environments.

 ### Cache

 This app, like the one before commented is also developed in Python 3.8 with Flask.
-This cache acts as a frontend for the real API, it doesn't do any work at all, it acepts any HTTP GET request, if there is a cached response JSON for the queried endpoint it serves the cached data otherwise it redirects the request to the API backend which will query postgres for the data.
+This cache acts as a frontend for the real API, it doesn't do any work at all, it accepts any HTTP GET request, if there is a cached response JSON for the queried endpoint it serves the cached data otherwise it redirects the request to the API backend which will query postgres for the data.
 The flow is the next: